puckowski/Cleanbase/README.md

 ## On host reboot

-In a terminal, run the following command:
+Reboot cron job should automatically restart services.
+If reboot cron job fails, in a terminal, run the following command:

 ```
 ./rebuildall.sh